 As in any race, you do better when you try to improve.
 Think about your recent 5K, assuming you didn’t win, wasn’t it great to run with somebody who wanted to run just a tad faster than your personal record?
 Competitors will make sure that you will force yourself to be better every single time.
 You know if you don’t improve, they will take over.

 Knowledge + Knowledge = Brilliant

-Your competitors do things differently then you, they have experience in that one area, that you don’t have experience in.
+Your competitors do things differently than you, they have experience in that one area, that you don’t have experience in.
 And there is a reason for that.
-You might not be as passionate about that area as they are, or decided to focus on a very specific segment in the market.
-And this make you also an expert in an area that they don’t have.
+You might not be as passionate about that area as they are, or decided to focus on a very specific segment of the market.
+And this makes you also an expert in an area that they don’t have.
 Even though you work at the same level, you are not the same.
 But what happens when you combine your knowledge with the knowledge of your competition?
 Think McWhopper, when we take the best of each burger, we will improve the burger.
 When you combine expertise, everyone is going to win.
 You are both going to better, as your view will change, and they are going to change.
-Your industry is going to improve, because at the end of the end you both want to win the market share competition.
-And you both will gain, because you both grew, but the one competitor that didn’t join in the knowledge sharing, is still at their previous level.
+Your industry is going to improve because at the end of the end you both want to win the market share competition.
+And you both will gain because you both grew, but the one competitor that didn’t join in the knowledge sharing is still at their previous level.